top of page

 On England's pleasant pastures seen?"

-Well in answer to William Blake's question penned in his unofficial English national anthem, who knows? maybe?
+Well, in answer to William Blake's question penned in his unofficial English national anthem, who knows? maybe?
 Probably not though.
-It is a land of story and there are far more tales of claws gracing those pleasant pastures than there are of sandal-clad messiahs, who knows what else could have walked upon those mountains green.
-Blake certainly has my vote for England's national anthem, he was no stranger to drawing a beastie or demon himself and I would enjoy the idea of England's national anthem being named after a contentious region in the middle east, America should follow suit and crank Toto's "Africa".
+It is a land steeped in stories and legends, but unfortunately there are far more tales of claws gracing those pleasant pastures and mountains green than there are of sandal-clad messiahs.
+Blake certainly has my vote for England's national anthem, he was no stranger to drawing a beastie or demon himself, and I would enjoy the strangeness of England's national anthem being named after a contentious region in the Middle East, America could follow suit and crank Toto's "Africa" - You can continue this list in your own time, points for the most innapropriate.
 Blake also shares the same view of the "dark satanic mills" (mentioned in verse 2) that pulled people from their pastoral homelands into the crowded, polluted, cramped industrial cities to play a wonderfully fun game called capitalism, which I'm sure we can all agree has been a smashing success, with absolutely no downsides.
 What can we say except Pink Floyd warned you.
-Luddites get a bad press, if you need some help with the rebrand guys holla at ya boy.
+Luddites get a bad press, and in these days of rampant AI stealing copyrighted works of art to churn out shiny slop, and add further to the shocking state of the job market, we are overdue a comeback.
+If you need help with the rebrand guys, holla at ya boi.

 We're here to talk about fun and strange stories of Mythical Beasts, not to try and remodel the world.
 But my word it's ready for an overhaul, right guys?